Huang Rui, Space structure, 1979

 • Mass Consumption – a series of rock music, painting and fashion – is organised by The New History Group to be held at the McDonald's in Wangfujing.
 Authorities stop it before it happens, but it's still conceptually important as it's the first time the avant-garde takes consumerism and materialism as themes.

-• The Road to the East, curated by Li Xianting, debuts at the 45th Venice Biennale – the first time Chinese avant-garde have been shown in this prestigious a Western setting.
+• The Road to the East, curated by Li Xianting, debuts at the 45th Venice Biennale – the first time Chinese avant-garde artists have been shown in such a prestigious Western setting.
 Includes Wang Guangyi and Zhang Peili.

 Wang Guanyi, Great Criticism: Coca Cola, 1991-94

-• First Shanghai Biennial.
-Alternative exhibit F**k Off! organised by artists excluded from Biennial.
+• First Shanghai Biennale.
+Alternative exhibit F**k Off! organised by artists excluded from Biennale.

-• Yue Minjun shoots to fame after 1999’s Venice Biennale, and has first solo show, presented in London.
+• Yue Minjun shoots to fame after 1999’s Venice Biennale and has his first solo show presented in London.

 Yue Minjun, Untitled, 1998